Giants (series): Timeline

-Secondary Chronology

-Events in this alternate chronology are identical up to 50,020 years ago.
+Events in the alternate chronology are identical up to 50,020 years ago.
 In this chronology, the Minerva Mission used timeline lensing generated by the Shapieron to cause the Jevlenese to disappear from the alternate timeline universe without a trace.
 Cerios and Lambia gave up the conflict and disarmed to concentrate on a space program for their mutual benefit.
 The Shapieron then returned to its own universe.

-Books in the series

-The series originally was planned as a trilogy published between 1977 and 1981 but was later expanded with Entoverse and Mission to Minerva.